aai-institute/jobq/CONTRIBUTING.md

 maintain individual documentation builds per version.

 The GitHub CI pipeline automatically invokes `mike` as part of the release process with the correct version and updates the GitHub pages branch for the project.

+## Contributions under repository license

+Any contributions you make need to be under the same [Apache 2.0 License](https://github.com/aai-institute/jobq/blob/main/LICENSE) that covers the project.

+See the [GitHub Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#6-contributions-under-repository-license) for more details on this _inbound=outbound_ policy:

+> Whenever you add Content to a repository containing notice of a license, you license that Content under the same terms, and you agree that you have the right to license that Content under those terms.
+If you have a separate agreement to license that Content under different terms, such as a contributor license agreement, that agreement will supersede.

+> Isn't this just how it works already?
+Yep.
+This is widely accepted as the norm in the open-source community; it's commonly referred to by the shorthand "inbound=outbound".
+We're just making it explicit.